 However, it is probably fair to say that the most immediate impact of a foreign domicile is in relation to tax.
 Non-doms have a reduced exposure to UK taxation, in recognition of the fact that they are less closely connected to the UK than individuals who are domiciled within the UK.
 The tax advantages of being a non-dom are essentially threefold:

 - the remittance basis of taxation;

 - the restriction of inheritance tax (IHT) to UK assets; and

 - the scope to create a non-resident trust from which the individual can benefit, without the creation of the trust giving rise to IHT, and without various anti-avoidance rules applying to the trust’s assets and income/gains generated within the trust.

 This note focuses on the remittance basis and the steps which should ideally be taken before a non-dom becomes resident in the UK.
 For a discussion of the IHT advantages of being domiciled outside the UK, see our note “Non-UK domiciliaries: Inheritance tax issues and opportunities”.

 The essence of the remittance basis

-The remittance basis is only relevant to individuals who are tax resident in the UK.
+The remittance basis is only relevant to individuals who are tax resident in the UK, domiciled outside the UK and not deemed domiciled in the UK.
 Whether an individual is resident in the UK for tax purposes is decided by a statutory test, which looks at time spent in the UK but often also the number of “ties” that the individual has to the UK.
 The analysis required to determine residence status can be complex.
 For a discussion of the statutory residence test, please see our briefing note on this subject.